 Spotted dick is a traditional family favourite with an unusual name!
-But it is simply an old British term which means spotted pudding - with raisins or currants giving the steamed sponge the classic spotty appearance!
+But it is simply an old British term which means spotted pudding - with raisins or dried currants giving the steamed sponge the classic spotty appearance!

 Jump to: